pizlonator/fil-c-website/source/stdfil.md

 Reports the number of entries currently in the weak map.

 Note that the value returned by this function is sensitive to GC.
-For example, if the weak map contains mappings based on dead keys bu the GC hasn't run yet, then this will count those keys.
+For example, if the weak map contains mappings based on dead keys but the GC hasn't run yet, then this will count those keys.

 ## `zweak_map_get_iter`